pixelgrade/adler/readme.txt

 License: GNU General Public License v2 or later License URI: http://www.gnu.org/licenses/gpl-2.0.html

-== Installing Adler
+== Installing Adler ==
-    1. Download the Adler archive and extract the files it contains.
-Using an FTP client to access your host web server, create a directory to save Adler in the wp-content/themes directory provided by WordPress.
-    For example: wp-content/themes/adler

-    2. Log in to the WordPress dashboard.

-    3. Go to Appearance -> Themes.
+    1. In your admin panel, go to Appearance > Themes and click the Add New button.
+    2. Click Upload -> Choose File, then select the theme's .zip file -> Click Install Now.

-    4. Look for Adler theme.
+    3. Look for Adler theme and Click Activate.

-    5. Click the Activate button.

-== Recommended plugin
+== Recommended plugin ==
     By installing Customify plugin, you'll be able to change colors for different texts on your website.
 Also, this plugin adds the posiblity of using an image as website logo (instead of Site Title).

-== Changelog
+== Changelog ==
     1.0.1 Submitted theme on http://www.wordpress.org
     1.0.1 Improvements on style and file structure 1.0.2 Added add_theme_support("custom-background") on functions.php in order to be able to change the background.